THE PALERMO CATACOMBS IN SICILY, ITALY

 It is a strange experience to look upon the thousands of slowly decaying corpses that endeavour to cling to their existence in this world.
 Yet, this experience brings thousands of tourists to the underground crypt of the Capuchin Monastery in Sicily’s capital, Palermo.

 The Palermo catacombs contain around 1200 mummies, with the first internment dating back to 1599AD.
-The Capuchin monks had run out of room in their cemetery and they created this underground catacomb where they housed one of their own, Brother Silvestro of Gubbio.
+The Capuchin monks had run out of room in their cemetery and they created this underground catacomb to house their own, Brother Silvestro of Gubbio.

 The catacombs are full of clergy and high ranking professionals.
 The sombre corridors of corpses are sorted according to their profession and gender.
 There are the corridors of clergy, men, women and a special area for virgins and children.